ahmdmohamedd/text-emotion-recognition-isead/README.md

 # Text Emotion Recognition System

 This repository contains a MATLAB implementation of a text-based emotion recognition system using the **ISEAR** dataset.
-The model leverages Support Vector Machine (SVM) techniques to classify emotions expressed in text and allows predictions from external text inputs.
+The model leverages Support Vector Machine (SVM) techniques to classify emotions expressed in text.

 ## Table of Contents
 - [Introduction](#introduction)